logo

 “Hike Now.
 Why public suburban space needs hiking”, co-presentation with Anne Brandl (urban planner) and Caspar Schärer (architect)

-• Rutgers University Symposium: Improving Urban Environments, Rutgers — May 20, 2022
+• Rutgers University Symposium: Improving Urban Environments — May 20, 2022

 “Engaging Students in Improving Urban Environments through Capstone Design Projects,” presented by Dr. Husam Najm, Professor of Civil and Environmental Engineering